galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

   130,872,141  |      G       |      A       |  0.01259  |
   130,880,141  |      A       |      G       |  0.47764  |

-The polymorphism we are interested in (and the one reported by [Schmitt *et al.* 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4414912/)) is at the position 130,872,141 and has a frequency of 1.3%.
+The polymorphism we are interested in (and the one reported by {% cite Schmitt2015 %}) is at the position 130,872,141 and has a frequency of 1.3%.
 The other site (position 130,880,141) is a known common variant [rs2227985](https://www.ncbi.nlm.nih.gov/SNP/snp_ref.cgi?type=rs&rs=rs2227985), which is heterozygous in this sample.

 # Calling variants with single strand consensus sequences